nasa-petal/bidara/README.md

 # BIDARA : Bio-Inspired Design and Research Assistant

 BIDARA is a bot that utilizes GPT-4 to answer questions.
-Each question you ask will be redirected to Chat-GPT, and is part of a conversation with Chat-GPT.
+Each question you ask will be redirected to ChatGPT, and is part of a conversation with ChatGPT.

+Try BIDARA [here](https://codepen.io/worldsenddunce/full/gOZXoEv) (more immersive website design in progress).

 ### Use BIDARA in your own ChatGPT session